Counseling Degrees and Programs in Missouri

 Quick Facts

-- There are 20 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Missouri.1,2
+• There are 20 not-for-profit colleges and universities that offer a program in mental health counseling, marriage and family therapy, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Missouri.1,2

-- Of the counseling schools in Missouri, 0 offer an associate’s degree, 1 offers a bachelor’s degree, 1 offers a certificate, and 16 offer a master’s or advanced degree.1,2
+• Of the counseling schools in Missouri, 1 offers an associate degree, 2 offer a bachelor’s degree, 4 offer a certificate, and 19 offer a master’s or advanced degree.1,2

 Comparison of Missouri Counseling Schools and Programs